-Well, there is actually a way to get rid of all password, Windows Hello PIN, Face or Finger recognition sign in options when you login to Windows 11/10.
-That is, by creating a local user account without giving it any password, and login using the local account instead of your Microsoft account.
-This tutorial will show you how to do it.
+However, there’s a way to remove all password, Windows Hello PIN, Face or Finger sign-in options in Windows 11/10.
+You can create a local user account without a password and sign in with it instead of your Microsoft account.
+This guide will show you how to do that in two simple steps:

-- How to create local account with or without password on Windows 11/10,
+- First, create a local account with or without a password on Windows 11/10.

-- and how to change your local user account to an administrator account on Windows 11/10.
+- Then, change your local user account to an administrator account.

 To create a local user account with or without password on Windows 11 or Windows 10, follow the steps below.